Let me start off by saying that I don’t recommend only 48 hours to see all of San Francisco.

 The F Line will take you down Market street and then along the Embarcadero.
 You can ride it all the way to Fisherman’s Wharf (as we did), but I’d suggest a stop at the Ferry Building Marketplace first.
 Inside you’ll find tons of food vendors and on Saturdays and Sundays, a huge farmers market taking place outside.
 There are a handful of restaurants inside where you can an early lunch (if you’re an oyster fan, don’t miss Hog Island Oyster Co.).

 Pier 39/Fisherman’s Wharf

-If you’ve stopped at the Ferry Building, you can either walk the 30 minute jaunt along the Embarcadero to Pier 39, or hop back on the F Line (just be prepared to pay the one-way fare again).
+If you’ve stopped at the Ferry Building, you can either walk the 30-minute jaunt along the Embarcadero to Pier 39, or hop back on the F Line (just be prepared to pay the one-way fare again).
 From here you’ll have great views of Coit Tower, the wharf and Alcatraz in the distance.
-Just behind Pier 39, you’ll find the beloved sea lions sunning themselves on the docks (though we learned the hard way that in summertime they’re appearance will be hit or miss!).
+Just behind Pier 39, you’ll find the beloved sea lions sunning themselves on the docks (though we learned the hard way that in summertime their appearance will be hit or miss!).

 Do a little souvenir shopping on the pier or eat lunch along the wharf (just be prepared to pay tourist prices).

 Have more time?
 Take the ferry from Pier 33 over the bay for a tour of Alcatraz Island.
 I highly recommend booking tickets online, as they sell out weeks in advance during peak season.
 But it is more than worth the trip!